GDD-Nantes/FedShop/README.md

 FedShop consists of three components: the data generator, the query (and template) generator, and the running environment able to collect statistics on the benchmark itself and on federated query engines running over FedShop.

+## FedShop Results

+All the results are available through the [Jupyter Notebook](Realistic_Synthetic_Federated.ipynb)

 ## FedShop Datasets and Queries

-If you just want to reuse our generated datasets and queries, we release our datasets and queries [here](https://drive.google.com/drive/folders/1vi7iElN25Pmtciy5y7iccx5T1P9bNMXJ).
-To get all the archive (1,6Go) from Google Drive:
+All generated datasets and queries are available [here](https://drive.google.com/drive/folders/1vi7iElN25Pmtciy5y7iccx5T1P9bNMXJ).
+The following command allows downloading the archive (1,6Go) from Google Drive:

 ```bash
 # !pip install --quiet gdown==4.5.4 --no-cache-dir